ippokrates/met-desktop-manager/README.md

 - Only files carrying `X-Managed-By=met-desktop-manager` are ever deleted.
   Your existing launchers (e.g. `google-chrome.desktop` handmade earlier) always survive.
-- A name collision never overwrites - the new file gets a `-2` suffix.
+- System apps reuse the original file name, so only ours shows.
+The original is untouched and comes back on untick.
+Handmade files still get a `-2` suffix and are never overwritten.
 - Selections are matched by executable, not just ID: if discovery changes (e.g. an app moves from filesystem scan to launcher harvest), your selection is adopted, not deleted.
-- Apps that vanish from discovery are kept and reported, never silently removed.
-Deleting them requires an explicit extra confirmation (`--sync --all` refuses and exits nonzero instead).
+- Missing apps show as Broken when the program is gone and Kept when it is still on disk.
+Deleting them requires an explicit extra confirmation (`--sync --all` reports and exits nonzero instead).

 ## Configure (`apps.yaml`)